OmkarJadhav98/online-food-ordering-system/README.md

 # Core Components

 ## Entities
-Customer: Represents a customer with attributes such as ID, username, password, and contact information.
+<li>Customer: Represents a customer with attributes such as ID, username, password, and contact information.</li>

 Restaurant: Represents a restaurant with attributes such as ID, name, contact information, and a list of menu items.